+Despite having survived a global pandemic, some companies still face challenges.
+While many companies seem financially healthy – trade is good, and they have cash in the bank, some have built-up significant creditor arrears, including rent and Revenue debts – driving the need for a rigorous review process.
 Many previously robust businesses are struggling to identify solutions to these issues, which is undermining their viability.
 In many cases, key stakeholders in businesses, notably management and equity investors, are finding themselves excluded from the capital structure.
 This often weakens performance and is a disincentive to future investment.

 How to review

-Losses associated with the pandemic combined with a variety of geo-political, economic and strategic issues have adversely impacted the value of many businesses, primarily due to a decline in EBITDA and any associated multiple.
+Losses associated with a variety of geo-political, economic and strategic issues have adversely impacted the value of many businesses, primarily due to a decline in EBITDA and any associated multiple.
 The associated value of a business can therefore be less than the value of the secured debt, meaning the secured lenders are the effective owners of the business.
 If the underlying business remains viable, a reorganisation addressing the levels of debt and operational costs may significantly improve the value of the business.

-Revenue debts.
+At first glance, many companies seem financially healthy – trade is picking up and they have cash in the bank.
+However, many businesses have stretched creditor terms and built-up significant creditor arrears, including rent and Revenue debts.
 Many cash positions are artificially high, and as trading normalises the unwinding of these arrears coupled with weakening performance will place significant strain on company cash flow.
 Many businesses are not equipped to prepare accurate forecasts to manage this process and inform their stakeholders.

 How can we help?